danwing/settle-charter/charter.md

-An alternative to a public CA is a locally-installed certificate authority (also called "private CA", "enterprise CA").
+An alternative to a public CA is a locally-installed certificate authority (also called "private CA" or "enterprise CA").
 However, a locally-installed CA remains complicated for end users because users are unfamiliar with Certificate Signing Requests, some devices do not generate Certificate Signing Requests, and users are unfamiliar with